 Have you ever sat and dreamed of the places you would like to visit?
 Have you ever put those places on your bucket list?
 I have and I'm sure many of you have too.
 One of my dream destinations was Thailand I could visualise the golden Buddhist temples, but I never made it there.
 Another place that I wanted to see was Tuscany, I was totally fascinated with the architecture of the rosy red brick buildings, and I was also very tempted because when I lived in California I had a friend who travelled to Italy on business regularly.
 They used to bring back clothes for friends, and I was luckily one of them.
 I have wanted to go there ever since, alas I haven't been there yet, but I hope I will within the next one or two years.

 In the meantime I will be writing here about the places that I have seen, even if they were a long time ago, and the places that I would now like to see.
 There are some that I could possibly see this summer, right here in France, I haven't seen them yet but have flyers from tourist offices and have I made a list of the places I want to go and explore.
-I will take photos, I write about them, and you will read about them here.
+I will take photos, I will write about them, and you will read about them here.
 If there are any places that you would like me to write about, please write to me at the address on this page or contact me on Facebook Messenger: Stephanie Hunt Crowley.
 Text or voice call.
 Have a great week.

 Stephanie Hunt Crowley